TissueMAPS/TissueMAPS/docs/installation.rst

     cd ~/tissuemaps
     docker-compose up -d

-This will create containers based on pre-built images available on `Docker hub <https://hub.docker.com/u/tissuemaps/dashboard/>`_.
 The first call will take a while because container images need to be downloaded.
 Subsequent calls will be highly responsive.

 .. _server-installation-tmdeploy: